 The Passive method determines focus by analyzing the light coming from the subject to the camera through the lens.
 These methods are generally more accurate in terms of distance and the ability to pick out particular objects to focus on.

 Phase detection is a complex system but it is exact and rapid.
 Basically it relies on the fact that two samples of the light coming through the lens, from different parts of the light stream, will focus at different positions depending on how out of focus the object is.
 As system comes closer to focus the two samples converge and become one.

 Contrast Detection on the other hand is a simpler system but it is slower to react.
 It relies on the fact that the boundary between light and dark parts of the image will become narrower the closer the system is to focus.
 In other words the contrast increases as focus is approached.

 We tend to forget that the EOS system was developed for film cameras and the modern form of the digital camera was fully realized in the EOS A2 and EOS 1 V, cameras that used film.
-Using one of these machines is a delight and any confirmed digital SLR user will feel right at home.
+Using one of these cameras is a delight and any confirmed digital SLR user will feel right at home.